Police: Phoenix teen shot dead while showing gun to friends

 Bryant left Evan’s apartment but came back to speak with patrol officers about the incident, Thompson said.

-A message left for Bryant’s family was not returned, and court and law enforcement officials did not respond to requests to provide information about his lawyer.
+A message left for Bryant’s family was not immediately returned, and court and law enforcement officials did not respond to requests to provide information about his lawyer.

 Sign up for Daily Newsletters